-2018 ~ Sunday April 22: Roaming Assembly#21 ~ CRACKING THE MOULD ~ curated by Veronica Valentini
+2018 ~ Sunday April 22 in Barcelona: Roaming Assembly#21 ~ CRACKING THE MOULD ~ curated by Veronica Valentini

 The Dutch Art Institute warmly invites you to Barcelona for the 21st edition of our Roaming Assembly.
 Together with invited curator Veronica Valentini and her five Barcelona-based guests we will intermesh with